 Every Changemaker wants to make a difference, whether they’re passionate lay people wondering how they can champion a cause, influencing their peers, or working within an organization.
 But the problem is, most Changemakers throw themselves wholeheartedly into their cause . . . and it costs them their lives.
 They are burned out, disenchanted, and have little to show for it.
 What’s worse is this is exactly what society expects of them!
 It then becomes “common knowledge” that to be a Changemaker is to be miserable.
 Therefore, those who want to enact change are choosing a life of martyrdom, sacrificing themselves for “the greater good.”
 But the portrait of a Changemaker needs to change.
 These myths are costing society greatly, because they present everyone with a fictional choice: do good, or be happy, but you can’t do both.

 What Changemakers need to know is they don’t have to sacrifice their lives to make a difference.
 In fact, filling their own cups is essential if they want to pour into their cause.
-The secret to doing so is the 5 P’s outlined in this book.
+The secret to doing so is the 6 P’s outlined in this book.
 The pursuit of all of these is imperative if they want to make a real, lasting difference.
 In fact, if everyone knew how to do these things, it would make a positive impact on society as a whole.
 The truth is, anyone can be a Changemaker, and they don’t have to make themselves miserable in the process.
-In fact, the opposite is true: pursuit of your own fulfillment is essential to doing good for others.
+In fact, the opposite is true: pursuit of your own fulfillment is essential to doing good with others.

 As someone who follows this blog and knows changemaking work from the inside, I’d love your thoughts on this description so far.